inscist/api-guidelines/Guidelines.md

 Services should respond quickly with an error when they are generally overloaded, rather than simply respond slowly.
 Finally, many services will have quotas on calls, perhaps a number of operations per hour or day, usually related to a service plan or price.
 When these quotas are exceeded services must also provide immediate, actionable errors.
-Quotas and Limits should be scoped to a customer unit: a subscription, a tenant, an application, a plan, or without any other identification a range of ip addresses…as appropriate to the service goals so that the load is properly shared and one unit is not interfering with another.
+Quotas and Limits should be scoped to a customer unit: a subscription, a tenant, an application, a plan, or without any other identification a range of ip addresses — as appropriate to the service goals so that the load is properly shared and one unit is not interfering with another.

 ### 11.2.
 Return Codes (429 vs 503)
 HTTP specifies two return codes for these scenarios: '429 Too Many Requests' and '503 Service Unavailable'.